Open Enrollment Frequently Asked Questions

 What are the enrollment opportunities for students who do not reside within PUSD boundaries?

-Non-resident families are welcome to explore PUSD signature programs: College & Career Academies in our high schools, Dual Language Immersion Programs in French, Spanish and Mandarin Chinese at elementary sites, the STEAM Magnet at Washington Middle School, Visual & Performing Arts at Eliot, the International Baccalaureate Programme at Willard Elementary School and Blair Middle and High School, and more.
-Non residents are invited to submit an application of interest for these signature programs March 16-20, 2020 (in Enrollment, Permits & Student Records Office).
-For all other campuses, non-resident families submit interdistrict permit requests to attend a PUSD school beginning April 20, 2020.
+Non-resident families are welcome to explore PUSD signature programs: College & Career Academies in our high schools, Dual Language Immersion Programs in French, Spanish, Armenian, and Mandarin Chinese, the STEAM Magnet at Washington Middle School, Visual & Performing Arts at Eliot, the International Baccalaureate Programme at Willard Elementary School and Blair Middle and High School, and more.
+Non-residents are invited to submit an interdistrict permit requests (see Important Dates at pusd.us/enrollment).

 Is any preference given to a student whose parent/guardian is employed by the Pasadena Unified School District?